Misterio77/drupal-12factor/README.md

 ## TODO

 - Investigate possibility of having source code out of webroot entirely ([drupal-paranoia](https://github.com/drupal-composer/drupal-paranoia)?)
-- Make caddyfile more explicit about what is served
+- ~Make caddyfile more explicit about what is served~ Done!
-  - Avoid depending on the PHP router to serve public files
+  - ~Avoid depending on the PHP router to serve public files~ Done!